casefabric/guide/docs/extensions/workflow.md

 - `schema` describing the data that must be rendered
 - `uiSchema` optional rendering suggestions

-CaseFabric IDE supports basic JSON validation and a simple preview of the form.
+Case Designer supports basic JSON validation and a simple preview of the form.

 ![Image](assets/extensions/task-form-rendering.png)